silvanshade/lspower/README.md

 consists of three parts:

 * The `LanguageServer` trait which defines the behavior of your language server.
-* The asynchronous `LspService` delegate which wraps your language server implementation and defines the behavior of the protocol.
+* The asynchronous `LspService` delegate which wraps your server implementation and defines the protocol behavior.
-* A `Server` which spawns the `LspService` and processes requests and responses over `stdio` or TCP.
+* A `Server` which spawns `LspService` and processes requests/responses over `stdio` or TCP.

 ## Example